Skip to content

 Installing Shaper

-Shaper is a single binary which can be downloaded directly, but it’s easiest to use the pre-built Docker image or NPM package.
+Shaper is a single binary which can be downloaded directly, but it’s easiest to use the pre-built Docker image, Python package or NPM package.

-We recommend you to use the Docker image in production to ensure a consistent environment.
+We recommend you to use the Docker image to run Shaper in production to ensure a consistent environment.

 Run the image directly with the Docker CLI: